How to Fix Apps Not Working on Cellular Data on iOS 18

 - Tap on the Airplane Mode icon to turn it on.

-- Wait a few seconds, then tap the icon again to turn off Airplane Mode.
+- Wait a few seconds, then tap the icon again to turn Airplane Mode off.
 This will reset your iPhone’s connection to the cellular network.

 3. Turn on Data Roaming